 WordPress blogs

-The College provides branded blogs for Imperial staff and students.
-Imperial blogs can cover everything and anything related to student and staff life at the College.
+Imperial provides branded blogs for staff and students.
+Imperial blogs can cover anything related to student and staff life.
 A WordPress blog provides a simple way to publish your own writing, images, and videos.

-Find out about and request Imperial WordPress blogs by visiting the WebGuide webpages about blogs.
+Find out about and request Imperial WordPress blogs by visiting the WebGuide blog web pages.

 * Compliance notes

-If you are developing or manage a website as part of your work at Imperial College, there are some key pieces of legislation that must be followed.
+If you are developing or manage a website as part of your work at Imperial, there are some key pieces of legislation that must be followed.

 These pieces of legislation cover accessibility (making websites accessible and usable for everyone) and data protection, making sure that we look after user data.

-There are large risks involved with Imperial College London not complying with these regulations, including reputational and financial.
+There are large reputational, financial and other risks involved with Imperial not complying with these regulations.

 General Data Protection Regulation (GDPR) and cookie consent